 The forest thickens after the second water pump house and if you’re lucky you can spot a bit of wildlife in this area.
 I saw a porcupine and a yellow-throated marten as I was descending down to the next landmark water pump house no 3 (700 metres below).
 This third water pump house is built over a mountain stream and there’s a beautiful and small waterfall to your right (see GPS logs).
 From the starting point to this waterfall there is no water along the trail.
 So make sure you fill up your bottles here, especially on your ascent and way back.

 |Cross the stream over a concrete bridge and the trail gently climbs through some terraced fields on to Kolti village.|

 - Difficulty - Swiss Alpine Club (SAC) Scale - T1.

-- Trek Duration - One and a half hour descent and two hours ascent.
-Total 3.5 hours.
+- Trek Duration - One and a half-hour descent and two hours ascent.
+A total of 3.5 hours.